WaterFutures/EPyT-Flow/paper/paper.md

 # Conclusions

-In this work, we introduced a PYTHON toolbox called `EPyT-Flow` for realistic scenario data generation and access to benchmarks of WDNs, that researchers can utilize to develop methods to support human WDN operators in various real-world challenges.
+In this work, we introduced a Python toolbox called `EPyT-Flow` for realistic scenario data generation and access to benchmarks of WDNs, that researchers can utilize to develop methods to support human WDN operators in various real-world challenges.